Overview

 Software skills to obtain

 CAD - We are standardized on SolidWorks in the lab, do not ask to use any other CAD software.
 Make sure you know how to do everything in the tutorials listed below – if you already know you don’t have to do them, but make sure you *know* how to use/do.
 If you don't, I recommend repeating the respective tutorial a few times until you can do this without leaning on the tutorial instructions.
-Open Solidworks.
+Open SolidWorks.
 In the upper right corner of the screen, click the question mark (?) symbol, and select Tutorials.
 NOTE, in the new window that pops up, there are different sections per the buttons/tabs at the top of the window that show different tutorials.

 - Lesson 1: Parts